lukasschwab/arxiv.py/README.md

 + `iterative`: when `True`, `query()` will return an iterator.
 Otherwise, `query()` iterates internally and returns the full list of results.

 + `max_chunk_results`: the maximum number of abstracts ot be retrieved by a single internal request to the arXiv API.

++ `time_sleep`: the time between single internal requests to the arXiv API.
+If using long queries time sleep should be made longer otherwise it may lead to inconsistent results.

 **Query examples:**